1-877-929-7245

 • Breakfast, Dinner

-Today we continue exploring the Lofoten archipelago, with a full morning of sightseeing on various islands.
-We begin by making a photo stop at the charming fishing village of Henningsvaer, then continue to the rugged yet beautiful Vestvågøy island and its town of Leknes - set between green meadows and dramatic mountains - where there's free time to find lunch.
-Our return journey includes a detour through the remote but scenic village of Kvalnes.
+We continue exploring the Lofoten archipelago today with a morning of sightseeing on various islands.
+We begin by making a photo stop at the fishing village of Henningsvaer, then continue to the rugged yet beautiful Vestvågøy Island and its town of Leknes.
+Set between green meadows and dramatic mountains, Leknes sets a lovely backdrop during our free time.
+Our return journey includes a detour through the remote and scenic village of Kvalnes.

-After returning to Svolvær this afternoon, we take a safari cruise into sea eagle territory.
-We make a short fishing stop, with the aim of attracting sea eagles close to the boat.
-On board we enjoy refreshments including fish soup, coffee, tea, and snacks.
-Our cruise boat offers warm thermal suits and comfortable places to sit out on deck or inside the salon.
-While we look out for the majestic, endangered sea eagle, other wildlife - such as heron, seals, dolphins and possibly even whales - may also make an appearance.
-Once back on land, we transfer back to our hotel where you are at leisure for the rest of the day and free to dine independently this evening in Svolvær.
+Back in Svolvær this afternoon, we take a safari cruise into sea eagle territory.
+On board, we enjoy coffee, tea and snacks, as well as a fish soup lunch.
+Our cruise boat offers warm thermal suits and comfortable places to sit on deck or inside the salon.
+While we look for the endangered sea eagle, other wildlife, such as herons, seals, dolphins and even whales, may also make an appearance.
+After our cruise, we transfer back to our hotel, where you are at leisure for the rest of the day and free to dine independently this evening in Svolvær.
+Overnight Svolvær.

 Includes